 For the Qualifying Exam, students will assemble a Doctoral Committee.
-Doctoral Committees in the Scripps Department consist of a minimum of five (5) members who hold instructional titles and at least four (4) of the five (5) members must hold professorial titles of any rank.
-Committee members are chosen from at least two departments, and at least two members must represent academic specialties that differ from the student’s specialty.
-All committees must include one tenured or emeritus UCSD faculty member from outside the student’s major department.
+Doctoral Committees in the Scripps Department consist of a minimum of four (4) members who hold appropriate instructional titles at UC San Diego.
+Each committee must have at least two (2) members from the student's home department, at least one member from another UC San Diego department, and at least one member with a tenured or emeritus UC San Diego faculty appointment.
+You can review the Graduate Division's doctoral committee membership chart to determine that all four members you have chosen are eligible to serve on your committee.
 Students must have the doctoral committee membership approved by the Department at least three weeks prior to the scheduled examination date.
 The student and adviser will choose a date for the examination.
 The entire committee must be present at the exam.

 The above text represents a summary of committee requirements.
-For a more comprehensive overview and explanation, please refer to the Student Handbook and this PPT.
+For a more comprehensive overview and explanation, please refer to the Student Handbook.
 Please refer any questions or sample committees to the Graduate Coordinator, Gilbert Bretado.
 Please do not make any assumptions on committee eligibility, and always check with the Graduate Coordinator.

-When the examination date is scheduled, the student must contact the Graduate Coordinator, Gilbert Bretado, so that the examination is added to the department calendar.
-The Report of the Qualifying Examination and Advancement to Candidacy form must be signed by all committee members and returned to the graduate coordinator, who will obtain the department chair’s signature.
+When the examination date is scheduled, the student must contact the Graduate Coordinator, Gilbert Bretado, so that the examination is added to the department calendar and the electronic paperwork process begins.
+The Report of the Qualifying Examination and Advancement to Candidacy form must be electronically signed via Docusign by all committee members and the department chair’s signature.

-When all of the signatures have been obtained, the student must take the form to the cashier’s office on upper campus, pay the $50 advancement to candidacy fee, and drop the form off at the Graduate Division (Graduate Division).
-Following this, the student will receive a copy of the form and a letter from Graduate Division that confirms their advancement to candidacy.
+When all of the signatures have been obtained and the form is processed by the Graduate Division, a $50 advancement to candidacy fee will post to the student's account.
+It is the student's responsibility to pay the fee.
+Following this, the student will receive an email from Graduate Division that confirms their advancement to candidacy.

 The following students are required to file for California residency in the summer after their first year - bear in mind that steps may need to be taken as soon as you arrive in California: